 PMI and the professional project manager

 As the number of projects swell, the pool of credentialed talent is not keeping pace.
-Of the 20 million people believed to be participating in projects worldwide, just one million have recognized formal training on how to execute those projects.
+Of the 20 million people believed to be participating in projects worldwide, just one million have recognized formal training.
 One thing becomes clear: the demand for skilled project managers is critical.

-For nearly 40 years, PMI has advocated project management and the advantages, provided by its credentials, to communicate with one common language no matter their industry, geography or whether they manage projects, programs or portfolios.
-This common language steers organisations towards achieving repeatable, predictable results – critical when $12 trillion is being invested in infrastructure and capital projects worldwide over the next 12 months.
+For nearly 40 years, PMI has advocated the advantages of communicating with one common language, no matter the industry or geography, whether it be for projects, programs, or portfolios.
+This common language steers organisations towards achieving repeatable, predictable results – which is critical when a projected $12 trillion will be invested in infrastructure and capital projects worldwide over the next year.